hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2730

-Those who are in awe for fearful of their Lord,
+Those who are in awe for fear of their Lord,

 # 2731